 Uncollected mail or newspapers piling up on the front lawn are signals to criminals that you’re away from home.
 Ask a neighbor or someone else to pick up and store your mail while you’re away.
 If that’s not an option, go online or to your local post office and request that your mail be held until your return.
 The same is true of your newspaper or any other regular scheduled deliveries.
 You can never be too safe when planning your Florida road trip.

-5. Clean Out the Leftover Sushi in the Back of the Fridge
+5. Clean Out the Fridge

 There’s no better or quicker way to lose the happy vacation feeling then walking into a home that smells less than home-sweet-home.
 Don’t forget to remove perishables from the fridge and take out the garbage.
 When planning your road trip don’t leave home without ditching that already slightly wilted lettuce or leftover chicken.
 Power outages can ruin otherwise good food.

 Place a quarter on top of a frozen container of water in the freezer.
 If the coin is not still on top when you check it it’s a sure way to know your freezer fell below safe temps while you area way and that food needs to be tossed.